 As the sun blazed down on another scorching summer day in Baltimore, the atmosphere at Guinness Open Gate Brewery was anything but stifling.
-Despite the heat, a buzz of excitement radiated through the air, with craft beer enthusiasts, brewers, and curious attendees gathering for the inaugural Maryland Beer Festival.
+Despite the heat, a buzz of excitement radiated through the air, with craft beer enthusiasts, brewers, and curious attendees gathering for the inaugural Beer From Here Festival.
 This festival, held in collaboration with the Brewers Association of Maryland (BAM), wasn’t just about the beer; it was about rekindling the spirit of community, innovation, and craftsmanship that defines Maryland’s beer scene.

 Reviving Connections and Building Community

 For Ryan Wagner, Guinness’ National Ambassador and Baltimore native, this festival wasn’t just a celebration of Maryland beer — it was a reaffirmation of Guinness’ commitment to the local brewing community.
-“We were welcomed with open arms in 2009,” Wagner reflected.
+“We were welcomed with open arms in 2018,” Wagner reflected.
 “And six years in, this festival is a way to give back, to remind people that Maryland beer is as strong, diverse, and innovative as it has ever been.”

 Coming off the heels of a challenging time, where Guinness had to close its 100-hectoliter production facility in Maryland and lay off employees, the festival marked a significant moment.
 It was a way to remind beer lovers that Guinness was still a vital part of the Maryland beer landscape, but it was also about showcasing the incredible diversity of breweries across the state—from stalwarts like Heavy Seas and Union Craft Brewing to newer names making waves in the industry.
 In all, over two dozen Maryland breweries showcased their beer on that day.